 and our souls are deep with dreams."

-online, I use the word gypsy and the name Gypsy in a respectful, non-derogatory manner, without pejorative, and with absolutely no ethnic connection implied.
+I use the word gypsy and my name Gypsy in a respectful, non-derogatory manner, without pejorative and with absolutely no ethnic shame implied.

 I honor and love and respect all peoples, cultures and religions.